christophwaibel/GH_Wind/README.md

 <br><br>

-As a user, just get FastFluidSolverrr.dll and GHWind.gha and put both into your Rhino Grasshopper components folder.
+As a user, just get FastFluidSolverMT.dll and GHWind.gha and put both into your Rhino Grasshopper components folder.

-Try out the *.gh and *.3dm files as examples.
+Try out the *.gh and *.3dm files in the Tutorials folder as examples.

 <br><br>